cosmos/cosmos-sdk/x/distribution/spec/03_begin_block.md

 of `fees * bonusproposerreward * P`, where `P = (total power of validators with included precommits / total bonded validator power)`.
-The more precommits the proposer includes, the larger `P` is. `P` can never be larger than `1.00` (since ony bonded validators can supply valid precommits) and is always be larger than `2/3`.
+The more precommits the proposer includes, the larger `P` is. `P` can never be larger than `1.00` (since only bonded validators can supply valid precommits) and is always larger than `2/3`.

 Any remaining fees are distributed among all the bonded validators, including